 There are additional employment options conveniently located on the BGSU campus.
 These employer partners hire BGSU students in positions that support University programs and operations.
 Students who work for these organizations are employed and paid directly by the company, not BGSU.

 Job postings for BGSU partners are listed at their websites and on Handshake.

 Students work in nearly every academic department, administrative office and auxiliary area on campus.
 Jobs are also available in areas that support the daily operation of the University, such as Dining Services, Facilities Services, and in residence halls.

-Job vacancies are posted in WorkNet, which can be accessed through your MyBGSU portal.
-Students create a WorkNet profile and then run searches against the database of job vacancies.
-Job vacancy listings include a description of the job, the department, the skills required, the work schedule, the rate of pay, and a contact person.
-Based on your interest, qualifications, and schedule, you call or visit the contact person to arrange an interview.
+Job vacancies are posted in Handshake, which can be accessed through your MyBGSU portal.
+Students can run searches for job vacancies.
+Job vacancies list a description of the job, the department, the skills required, the work schedule, the rate of pay, and a contact person.
+Based on your interest, qualifications, and schedule, you can apply for the desired position(s).
 You may interview with more than one employer before accepting a job offer.
 Once hired, you and your employer will complete a hire form.
 You then take your hire form to Student Employment (along with the documents described below) and complete the rest of the hiring process.
 Student Employment will notify your employer when you are "cleared to work."
 You then can begin working, according to the schedule arranged with your new supervisor.

 To have your paycheck deposited into a checking account, write VOID across a blank check from your checkbook and submit it with the direct deposit form.